kristin-henry-sf/dataPython/README.md

 ## Test files
 Example csv files to test code with.
+Code expects them in the 'tmp' folder.

-In 'tmp' folder Cleand files are saved in 'cleaned' folder
+Cleaned/processed files are saved in 'cleaned' folder.

 dummyData1.csv
 * has extra cells at top of file, that are not headers or data. need to be removed